 5. Sperm test for the man

-The husband will be given specific instructions on how to collect his sperms in a bottle, to be sent for analysis by the laboratory.
+When doing male fertility test in Singapore, the husband will be given specific instructions on how to collect his sperms in a bottle, to be sent for analysis by the laboratory.
 The semen analysis can provide insights on sperm count, sperm motility and sperm structure.

 It is recommended that the couple goes for the first consultation together.
 However, in the event that the couple’s schedules cannot match, it is highly advisable for the woman to come and see the gynaecologist first to avoid further delay in getting a fertility screening.